nsursock/track-record-v6/src/posts/4p5/generational-imitation.md

 The antithesis concludes that generational imitation is not a universal law, but a contingent phenomenon shaped by historical and cultural forces.
 As society changes, so too does the meaning of family and the possibilities for selfhood.
 Can we, then, imagine a future where imitation gives way to innovation?

-## Synthesis: Toward a Dialectic of Inheritance and Freedom
+## Toward a Dialectic of Inheritance and Freedom

 ### The Interplay of Essence and Existence in Generational Identity